MultiSafepay/docs/content/integration/ready-made/prestashop-1-7/_index.md

 ### Surcharges

-[Surcharges](/security-and-legal/payment-regulations/about-surcharges/) are not supported by default.
+[Surcharges](/surcharges/) are not supported by default.

 {{< details title="Applying surcharges with third-party add-ons" >}}
 There are several [third-party add-ons](https://addons.prestashop.com/en/search?search_query=surcharge) available.
 However, we can't guarantee compatibility with our plugin.
 Make sure that you test them carefully before installing.

 **Attention Dutch merchants**

-We strongly recommend that you do **not** apply surcharges to [pay later methods](/payment-methods/pay-later/).
+We strongly recommend **not** applying surcharges to [pay later methods](/payment-methods/pay-later/).
 This is now considered providing credit under the Wet op het consumentenkrediet and article 7:57 of the Burgerlijk Wetboek, and requires a permit from the Authority for Financial Markets (AFM).

 {{< /details >}}